Syncrify » Knowledge base

 |Creation date:||11/4/15 9:27 AM|

-Block matching is done on the client machine and therefore, if most of your client machines are servers - meaning faster CPU and more memory, you can increase the number of blocks, which will reduce the block size and could potentially decrease the size of the delta file.
+Block matching is done on the client machine and therefore, if most of your client machines are servers, this means faster CPU and more memory.
+Thus, you can increase the number of blocks, which will reduce the block size and could potentially decrease the size of the delta file.

 Note that a higher number of blocks means more time will be spent in matching blocks but will result in a smaller delta.
 In other words, it is more work for the CPU but less for the network.

 How to change this setting?

 This parameter cannot be set from the server's web interface.
 You have to set it manually by using the following method:

 - Locate AppConfig.xml file in $INSTALL_DIR\config folder.

 - Add (modify if already exists) the following parameter.

 - Change the value of this parameter to the desired number.